-Before coming to Lancaster, I spent four years at the University of Nottingham, exploring the role of digital pictures in HE teaching-learning applied via a design-based research approach.
+Before coming to Lancaster, I did my PhD at the University of Nottingham, exploring the role of digital pictures in HE teaching-learning applied via a design-based research approach.
 My PhD followed the completion of an international Erasmus Mundus awarded MA in Lifelong Learning at the Institute of Education, UCL.
-At Nottingham, I was also working as Teaching Assistant for master's degree courses and won university award for teaching, and worked part-time on various research projects to supplement my international fees.
-Therefore, I engaged in various projects tackling education with 3D heritage artefacts, critical conceptualisations of graduate employability, the role of microblogging (Twitter) in HE, and Black and Ethnic Minority students’ achievement, among other projects.
-Prior to Nottingham, I did my MA at the Institute of Education/UCL, London, exploring the role of language and literature textbooks’ images (alongside literature excerpts) relating to critical theories of national identity formation.
-I began my career as an English teacher (5 years of teaching experience), having completed a BA in English Studies (Language and Literature) at the University of Belgrade, Serbia.
+At Nottingham, I was also working as Teaching Assistant for master's degree courses and won university award for teaching, working part-time on various research projects to supplement my international fees.
+I began my career as an English teacher, having completed a BA in English Studies (Language and Literature) at the University of Belgrade.

 PhD Supervision Interests